-- A livery may not knowingly lease or rent a vessel to any person under 18 years of age. - A livery may not knowingly lease or rent a vessel to any person unless the livery first obtains a policy from a licensed insurance carrier in Florida, which insures the livery against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the vessel.
-The policy must provide coverage of at least \$500,000 per person and \$1 million per event.
-The livery must have proof of insurance available for inspection at the location where the vessels are being leased or rented or offered for lease or rent.
+- person and \$1 million per event.
+The livery and renter must have proof of insurance available for inspection at the location where the vessels are being leased or rented or offered for lease or rent.
 The livery shall provide the insurance carrier's name and address and the insurance policy number to each renter. - The bill requires a person who receives instruction regarding the safe operation of vessels or pre-rental or pre-ride instruction to provide the livery with a signed form attesting to each component of the instruction.
-FWC shall establish the form's content by rule.
+The FWC shall establish the form's content by rule.
 The bill also requires that the form be signed by the individual providing instruction, and the livery shall maintain the form for no less than 90 days and make the form available for inspection by law enforcement upon request.

-The bill clarifies that if a vessel rented or leased by a livery is unnecessarily overdue more than 1 hour after the contracted rental time has expired, then the livery must notify law enforcement and the U.S. Coast Guard.
+The bill clarifies that if a vessel rented or leased by a livery is unnecessarily overdue more than one hour after the contracted rental time has expired, then the livery must notify law enforcement and the U.S. Coast Guard.